zeuslopesqa/WebdriverIOCucumberJS/README.txt

-#This project was created to test the page http://uitest.duodecadits.com, using the following tools: Javascript, WebdriverIO, Gherkin Synthax(Cucumber), and Allure-reports.
+<h1>This project was created to test the page http://uitest.duodecadits.com, using the following tools: Javascript, WebdriverIO, Gherkin Synthax(Cucumber), and Allure-reports.</h1>

 ##📋 Pre-requisites